broadinstitute/imaging-backup-scripts/examples_aws_backup.md

 Start a large  ec2 instance (e.g. `m4.16xlarge`) because you will need plenty of memory, high network bandwidth.

 Then attach a large EBS volume to the instance.
 As of June 2018, each 384-well plate of Cell Painting data acquired at the Broad produces about 300Gb of data, of which 230Gb are images.
-During the archiving process, both, the uncompressed files as well as the tarballs (~250Gb) will reside on the EBS volume.
+During the archiving process, both, the uncompressed files as well as the tarballs (about 250Gb) will reside on the EBS volume.
 You will need n x 550Gb of disk space on the EBS volume.
 The maximum allowable size is 16Tb, so you can comfortably process 27 plates of data in parallel given this limit.

 To mount the EBS volume (after attaching via the AWS interface), do the following

 ```sh
 # check the name of the disk
 lsblk